 Varicose veins are swollen, twisted, and usually purple veins that protrude from your skin.
 While they can appear anywhere on your body, they most often afflict your legs.
 Varicose veins develop when the valves in the veins fail.
 These valves are supposed to allow blood to only flow toward your heart, but once they’re damaged, the blood can pool, causing the vein to swell.
 Varicose veins can appear unsightly or be painful.
 Left untreated, they can result in more serious problems, such as:

 If you’re suffering from varicose veins, you’re not alone.
 Approximately 26 percent of the adult American population suffers from the condition, and African American women suffer from more than average.
-Varicose veins are treatable at the Astra Vein Treatment Center, one of the top varicose vein treatment centers in Brooklyn.
+Varicose veins are treatable at the Astra Vein Treatment Center, one of the top varicose vein treatment centers in Brooklyn and Bronx.
 Visit Dr. Bolotin to determine if radiofrequency ablation for varicose veins is right for you.